wiseprobe/wiseprobe.github.io/_drafts/resume-parsing.md

 ```

-For more information, see the [OnPrem.LLM documentation](https://amaiya.github.io/onprem/) and give it a star find it helpful.
+For more information, see the [OnPrem.LLM documentation](https://amaiya.github.io/onprem/) and [repo](https://github.com/amaiya/onprem).